Our Parrswood Campus is situated in the South Manchester suburb of Didsbury, close to the city centre and also to Stockport and the M60 and M56.

 The Manchester Didsbury Travelodge Hotel is a 4-storey modern building

-The players will be allocated twin or triple rooms with modern facilities.
+The players will be allocated triple rooms with modern facilities.
 Every room has its own en-suite bathroom housing a bath and showering facilities.
 There is a remote controlled TV in every room Also for older players there will be complimentary tea and coffee making facilities.
 Towels will be provided throughout the stay.

 Road: Easy access to Manchester’s motorway ring road (M60).